eygilbert/egdb_intl/README.md

 Description
 -----------
 Egdb_intl is a set of C++ source files with functions to access the kingsrow international draughts endgame databases.
+This package has been designed so that it can be easily integrated into existing C++ draughts programs.
+The source files are identical to those in the kingsrow draughts program.

+The source code can be compiled for Windows using Microsoft Visual Studio 2015, and for Linux.
+Rein Halbersma ported the code to Linux and improved it in other ways also.
+Thanks Rein!

+The function to lookup the value of a position in the database is thread-safe and can be used in a multi-threaded search engine.

 The code can be used to access 2 versions of the win, loss, draw (WLD) db, and the moves-to-conversion (MTC) db.
 These databases have information for positions with up to 8 pieces and with up to 5 pieces on one side.
-The source files are identical to those used in the kingsrow draughts program.

 From 2010 to 2014 I distributed version 1 of the databases on a portable external hard drive.
 This db is 407gb of data, which includes a small subset of 9-piece positions, 5 men vs. 4 men (I disabled the 9-piece functionality in this driver because I found through testing that on average it was less effective than not using it).
 In 2014 I created version 2 by re-compressing the db using better compression techniques, and excluding more positions to make the compression work better.
 Version 2 is 56gb of data, and is available for download from a file server.
 See link below.

-The source code can be compiled for Windows using Microsoft Visual Studio 2015, and for Linux.
-Rein Halbersma ported the code to Linux and improved it in other ways also.
-Thanks Rein!

-The function to lookup the value of a position in the database is thread-safe and can be used in a multi-threaded search engine.

 You can contact me at eygilbert@gmail.com if you have questions or comments about these drivers.